What is Mohs Microscopic Surgery?

 treatment for skin cancer today

-The term “Mohs” refers to Dr. Frederic Mohs, Professor of Surgery at the University of Wisconsin, who developed this surgical technique in the 1930s.
+The term “Mohs” comes from Dr. Frederic Mohs.
+He was a surgeon at the University of Wisconsin.
+He created this technique in the 1930s.
 The technique has undergone many refinements and has come to be known as “Mohs micrographic surgery” or simply “Mohs surgery” in honor of Dr. Mohs

 How does it work?